Xuechunzi Bai

 JPSP, 2022 [pdf]

-Cosmopolitan morality tradesoff ingroup for the world, seperating benefits and protection.
+Cosmopolitan morality tradesoff ingroup for the world, seperating benefits and protection

 Xuechunzi Bai, Varun Gauri, Susan Fiske